jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Sign Up for an account
 * Login to the Gremlin App using your Company name and sign-on credentials.
 * These were emailed to you when you signed up to start using Gremlin.
-* Navigate to Team Settings and click on your Team.
+* Top Right click on Company Settings
+* CLick teams tab
+* Click on Configuration
 * Click the blue Download button to save your certificates to your local computer.
   * Save the file to `~/gremlin`
 * The downloaded certificate.zip contains both a public-key certificate and a matching private key.